pimcore/pimcore/doc/Development_Documentation/21_Deployment/03_Multi_Environment.md

 				$collection->addBundle(
 					new SensioGeneratorBundle(),
 					80, // priority
-					['staging'] // will use the staging config files of the bundle );
+					['staging'] // the bundle will only be loaded in the staging environment );
 				// PimcoreGeneratorBundle depends on SensioGeneratorBundle
 				$collection->addBundle(